-The lateral deviation of the dummy with respect to a straight line connecting initial starting position and theoretical collision point (as defined in Figure 1 Appendix 1) shall be maximum ± 0.2 m.
+The lateral deviation of the dummy with respect to a straight line connecting initial starting position and theoretical collision point (as defined in Figure 1 of Appendix 1) shall be maximum ± 0.2 m.

 - 6.5.7.
-Verify if the Blind Spot Information signal has been activated before the vehicle crosses line C, Figure 1, Appendix 1 of this document, and if the Blind Spot Information signal has not been activated before the vehicle crosses line D, Figure 1. - 6.5.8.
+Verify if the Blind Spot Information signal has been activated before the vehicle crosses line C in Figure 1 of Appendix 1 to this Regulation, and if the Blind Spot Information signal has not been activated before the vehicle crosses line D in Figure 1. - 6.5.8.
 Verify that the Blind Spot Information signal has not been activated when passing the traffic sign and any cones as long as the bicycle dummy is still stationary. - 6.5.9.
-Repeat paragraphs 6.5.1. to 6.5.8. for test cases shown in Table 1, Appendix 1 of this Regulation
+Repeat paragraphs 6.5.1. to 6.5.8. for test cases shown in Table 1 of Appendix 1 to this Regulation.

-Where this is deemed justified, the technical service may select test cases different than shown in Table 1, Appendix 1, within the range of vehicle speed, bicycle speed and lateral clearance as indicated in paragraphs 5.3.1.3. and 5.3.1.4.
+Where this is deemed justified, the Technical Service may select test cases different than shown in Table 1 of Appendix 1, within the range of vehicle speed, bicycle speed and lateral clearance as indicated in paragraphs 5.3.1.3. and 5.3.1.4.

-The technical service shall check that the parameter combination in the selected test cases would lead to a collision between bicycle and vehicle with an impact position in the range as specified in 5.3.1.4. and shall assure that the vehicle is moving with the selected speed when crossing line C in Figure
+The Technical Service shall check that the parameter combination in the selected test cases would lead to a collision between the bicycle and the vehicle with an impact position in the range as specified in paragraph 5.3.1.4. and shall assure that the vehicle is moving with the selected speed when crossing line C in Figure 1 of Annex 1 by appropriately adjusting starting distances and corridor length for the vehicle and the bicycle.